Hedgehogues/new-year-contest-boosters/README.md

 Geocoding was done in two ways, which are matched with each other.
 We will distinguish 2 types of geocoding: in English and in Russian.

 Step 1.
 Two types of geocoding will match.
 When transliterating into Russian, we will replace tokens and even words.

 Step 2.
 Validation of the country, city, street and house.
 And separately at home.
 If it was possible to make a match for the Russian and English versions of geocoding, then we add this address to the answer.

 Step 3.
 Using libpostal, we restore the structure of those addresses that we could not parse in the previous step (house, country, street, etc.).
 We arrange them in chronological order: country, region, city, street, house.

 Step 4.
 Resend requests to the geocoder for the addresses of the previous step.

 Step 5.
 Validation of the country, city, street and house.
 And separately at home.
 If it was possible to make a match for the Russian and English versions of geocoding, then we add this address to the answer.
-(Repeat Stage 2)
+(Repeat Stage 2).

 Step 6.
-We select those addresses in which cities were recognized at least in one case and the country is recognized as Russia
+We select those addresses in which cities were recognized at least in one case and the country is recognized as Russia.

 You can see the laptop [get_bad_addresses.ipynb](https://github.com/Hedgehogues/new_year_contest_boosters/blob/master/get_bad_addresses.ipynb) for details, as well as the implementation of parsers [rating/](https://github.com/Hedgehogues/new_year_contest_boosters/tree/master/rating).